I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_platform_idle_state.md

 ### -field InitiatingProcessor

 A <b>POHANDLE</b> value that identifies the processor that initiates the transition to this platform idle state, or <b>NULL</b> if any processor can initiate the transition.
-If non-NULL, this handle represents the registration of the processor (as a device) with the Windows <a href="kernel.power_management_framework__pofx__routines">power management framework</a> (PoFx).
+If non-NULL, this handle represents the registration of the processor (as a device) with the Windows <a href="https://msdn.microsoft.com/B08F8ABF-FD43-434C-A345-337FBB799D9B">power management framework</a> (PoFx).

 ### -field InitiatingState

 The index of the processor idle state that the processor enters to initiate the platform's entry to the specified platform idle state.
-If the <b>IdleStates</b> array in the <a href="kernel.pep_ppm_query_idle_states_v2">PEP_PPM_QUERY_IDLE_STATES_V2</a> structure contains N elements, the idle states are numbered 0 to Nâ€“1 in the order in which they appear in the array.
+If the <b>IdleStates</b> array in the <a href="..\pepfx\ns-pepfx-_pep_ppm_query_idle_states_v2.md">PEP_PPM_QUERY_IDLE_STATES_V2</a> structure contains N elements, the idle states are numbered 0 to Nâ€“1 in the order in which they appear in the array.

 ### -field Latency